ifthikhan/blog-osaurs/posts/vimrcx-extending-vimrc-and-beyond.md

 ###VimrcX
 Since each host requires it's own special tweak a plugin will not work.
 I decided to try extending vimrc to another file.
-As Vim stops searching for a config once it encounters the first one the only option I had was to to source another file inside the current one.
+Vim stops searching for a config once it encounters the first one, so the only option I had was to source another file inside the current one.

 <more/>